jamie-mh/AuthenticatorPro/CONTRIBUTING.md

 # Contribution Guide

+## Translations

+Translations are now managed on Crowdin.
+Go to the [Authenticator Pro Crowdin project](https://crwd.in/authenticator-pro) to contribute.

 ## Icons

 If you wish to contribute more icons to the application, the procedure is as follows: